lumanm37/helloGit/README.md

-#helloGit
+# helloGit

 This is an introductory practical on Git and Github

-#How to set up a project.
+# How to set up a project.

-steps
+Just learned how to push.

+# Now learning how to clone